 2. Enhance Indoor Air Quality

 The main function of an air filter is to enhance the indoor air quality.
 Air is filled with many types of contaminants and pollutants and the AC filter removes these things effectively.
 This helps create a clean indoor atmosphere where kids and elderly people can breathe comfortably.
-So to provide a healthy indoor environment to your home, an AC filter is very important.
+So to provide a healthy indoor environment in your residential or office space, an AC filter is very important.

 3. Improves AC’s Efficiency